riggod/Anti-Garbage-Childrens-Game/README.md

 o	The Main function retrieves the configuration settings, and uses the key and endpoint to create an authenticated CustomVisionPredictionClient. o	The prediction client object is used to predict a class for each image in the test-images folder, specifying the project ID and model name for each request.
 Each prediction includes a probability for each possible class, and only predicted tags with a probability greater than 50% are displayed.

-5. Return the integrated terminal for the test-classifier folder, and enter the SDK-specific command to run the program: "dotnet run"
+5. Return to the integrated terminal for the test-classifier folder, and enter the SDK-specific command to run the program: "dotnet run"

 ![restest](https://user-images.githubusercontent.com/91531884/175311565-cda02ab4-47a1-4155-a3b6-542621d10e63.jpg)